Alex Jakubiak: Dundee

 In August 2020, Jakubiak signed a two-year deal with Scottish Championship side Dundee.
 Jakubiak picked up an ankle injury in a pre-season win against Peterhead that would sideline him for several weeks.
 Jakubiak would make his return from injury and first competitive appearance for Dundee as a substitute against Ayr United.
 In December, during a league game against Inverness Caledonian Thistle, Jakubiak picked up a tendon issue in his thigh, which would leave him out of action for a few months.
 He would once again return to the pitch in a home win against Raith Rovers.

 After achieving promotion with the club, Jakubiak would score his first competitive goal for Dundee the following season in the Scottish League Cup in July 2021.
 In September, Jakubiak was injured once again in bizarre fashion, suffering a dislocated shoulder during an altercation at a Dundee nightclub.
 The injury would require surgery, which would again leave him out of action for the remainder of the year.

 On 31 January 2022, Jakubiak signed a one-year contract extension with Dundee and joined Scottish Championship side Partick Thistle on loan until the end of the season.

 Jakubiak would score with his first competitive touch of the ball of the 2022–23 season for Dundee, converting from the penalty spot in a Scottish League Cup win over Hamilton Academical.
 He would go on to have a very successful start to the season, scoring four goals in four League Cup group stage games including a brace against Forfar Athletic.
 After hamstring and thigh issues respectively early in the season, Jakubiak returned to action for Dundee as a substitute in a home league victory over Ayr United in October.
 Jakubiak would finally score his first league goal for Dundee on 28 January 2023 as a substitute in a 3–0 win over league leaders Queen's Park, in which he also set up the opener.
+After years of injury disappointment, Jakubiak would form a successful striking partnership with Zach Robinson and would have a massive impact for Dundee, scoring 10 goals in 30 games including the opener in their Scottish Championship title-clinching win away to Queen's Park.
+On 31 May 2023, Dundee announced Jakubiak had not been offered a new contract and would leave the club.